-At VBW, the Market and Liquidity Risk Control department is responsible for liquidity risk control throughout the Association.
+At VBW, the Market and Liquidity Risk Control department is responsible for liquidity risk control.
 In organisational terms, the department is assigned to the Risk Control division with a direct reporting line to the responsible divisional board member (CRO).
-The responsibilities of the department are defined in General Instructions and working instructions for liquidity risk and are demarcated from the responsibilities of Treasury in VBW and the affiliated banks.
-The tasks of liquidity risk control are largely bundled in the department, thus taking account of the high degree of centralisation within the Association.
+The responsibilities of the department are defined in General Instructions and working instructions for liquidity risk and are demarcated from the responsibilities of Treasury within VBW and the affiliated banks.
+The tasks of liquidity risk control are largely bundled in the department, thus taking account of the high degree of centralisation within the Association of Volksbanks.
 The focus of the department is on risk control of the Association's exposure.

-The department is responsible for identifying, modelling, measuring, limiting, and monitoring as well as reporting of all material liquidity risks as well as the related data management throughout the Association.
+The department is responsible for identifying, modelling, measuring, limiting, monitoring and reporting all material liquidity risks as well as the related data management.
 In this function, Liquidity Risk Control is responsible for defining, reconciling, implementing, monitoring and reporting the RAS indicators relevant to liquidity risk.
 Liquidity Risk Control is also responsible for the design, parameterisation, calculation and reporting of liquidity stress test requirements.
+Moreover, the department is responsible for determining the method for defining the components of the internal liquidity buffer.
 Another key function is the ongoing preparation of liquidity reports (e.g. LCR, NSFR, ALMM, SREP data collection) for the Association and for VBW to meet regulatory reporting requirements.
 The department regularly prepares liquidity risk reports for the affiliated banks and makes them available to the local banks.